 Environmental Archaeology: An Overview

 Archaeobotany is the study of how humans interacted with the plants around them.
-Using preserved remains such as charcoal, seed, wood, and phytoliths we can identify plant based foods, other uses for plant materials, and subsistence strategy.
+Using preserved remains such as charcoal, seeds, wood, and phytoliths we can identify plant based foods, other uses for plant materials, and subsistence strategy.
 We can also use plants to reconstruct the chronology and climate of archaeological sites through additional sub-disciplines such as dendrochronology.

-Zooarchaeology is the study of sub fossil, animal remains such as bone, teeth, antler, shell, and parasites to identify the animals of past environments and identify subsistence of past human populations.
+Zooarchaeology is the study of sub fossil animal remains such as bone, teeth, antler, shell, and parasites to identify the animals of past environments and identify subsistence of past human populations.
 This allows us to also learn about the health and sanitation of past populations.

 Bioarchaeology is the study of past human remains.
-Each bone tells a story and Bioarchaeologists can reconstruct diet, health, infectious disease, and behaviours of past populations through their remains.
+Each bone tells a story, and Bioarchaeologists can reconstruct diet, health, infectious disease, and behaviours of past populations through their remains.